James Henry Obituary - NE | Legacy Pro

 May 11, 1950 – October 14, 2020

-James A. "Pete" Henry, age 70 of Fremont, died Wednesday, October 14, 2020 in Wahoo.
-He was born May 11, 1950 in Miami, FL to Alfred and Shirley (Pegg) Henry.
-He married his second wife, Laura Coufal, on April 1, 2015 in Las Vegas, NV.
+James A. "Pete" Henry, age 70, of Fremont died Wednesday, Oct.
+14, 2020, in Wahoo.
+He was born May 11, 1950, in Miami, Florida, to Alfred and Shirley (Pegg) Henry.
+He married his second wife, Laura Coufal, on April 1, 2015, in Las Vegas, Nevada.
 They lived in the Norfolk area before moving to Fremont.

-Survived by his wife Laura Coufal of Fremont; sons Josh Henry of Pilger, NE, Caleb Henry and Kaden Henry, both of Norfolk; step-children Michaela Coufal of Fremont; Albert (Bethany) Shukis III of Council Bluffs; six grandchildren; first wife Michelle Henry of Columbus; siblings Paul (Kim) Henry, Linda Pigott; brother-in-law Roy Heavey; favorite niece Tammy (Brian) Larson; and four nephews all of California.
-Preceded in death by parents, and sister Carol Heavey.
+Survived by his wife, Laura Coufal of Fremont; sons, Josh Henry of Pilger, Nebraska, Caleb Henry and Kaden Henry, both of Norfolk; stepchildren, Michaela Coufal of Fremont, Albert (Bethany) Shukis III of Council Bluffs; six grandchildren; first wife, Michelle Henry of Columbus; siblings, Paul (Kim) Henry, Linda Pigott; brother-in-law, Roy Heavey; favorite niece, Tammy (Brian) Larson; and four nephews, all of California.
+Preceded in death by parents and sister, Carol Heavey.

-Memorial service 10:00 am Monday at the Pruss-Nabity Funeral Home in Wahoo.
+The memorial service was Monday at the Pruss-Nabity Funeral Home in Wahoo.
 Memorials may be made to St. Jude Children's Research Hospital.
 Leave messages for the family online at NebraskaCremation.com.